cisco/mindmeld/source/intro/key_concepts.rst

     knowledge base index
       |
       | A collection of objects of the same type within the knowledge base.
-Workbench organizes the knowledge base as a set of indexes for efficient retrieval and ranking based on developer-supplied search criteria.
+MindMeld organizes the knowledge base as a set of indexes for efficient retrieval and ranking based on developer-supplied search criteria.
       |
       | For instance, a food ordering app might have a ``restaurant`` index for storing the details of its branch locations, including metadata like name, address, phone number, cuisine type, and ratings for each entry.
 It might also have a separate ``menu_items`` index that stores all the dishes offered at its restaurant location with details like name, price, description and add-ons.